juspay/hyperswitch/.github/PULL_REQUEST_TEMPLATE.md

-If you don't have an issue, we'd recommend starting with one first so the PR can focus on the implementation (unless it is an obvious bug or documentation fix that will have a little conversation).
+If you don't have an issue, we'd recommend starting with one first so the PR can focus on the implementation (unless it is an obvious bug or documentation fix that will have little conversation).
 -->